Ayacucho: War of independence

+On February 15, 1825, Simón Bolívar changed the city's name to Ayacucho, renaming it after the historical Battle of Ayacucho.
+Upon seeing so many casualties on the battlefield, citizens called the area Ayakuchu, aya meaning "dead" and kuchu meaning "corner" in Ayacucho Quechua.

+Republican era

 Although the city gained a new name and some fame, the economy declined following independence.
 There were attempts to revive the city's fortunes, with a planned railway link to Peru's network, but the line was terminated in Huancavelica.
 A highway was subsequently constructed in 1968.
 The city's economy is based on agriculture and light manufacturing, including textiles, pottery, leather goods, and filigree ware.
 It is a regional tourism destination, known for its 33 churches built in the colonial period, and for the nearby battlefield of La Quinua, where the Ayacucho battle was fought in 1824.
 The University of San Cristóbal was reopened in 1959.
 The city's population began to increase, but violent political unrest destabilized the region forced migration of many.

 In 1980, the far-left terrorist organization known as the Shining Path (Sendero Luminoso) used Ayachucho as its base for its campaign against the Peruvian government, even staging an assault on the Ayacucho prison in 1982.
 The campaign faded after the leader Abimael Guzmán Reynoso was captured in 1992 and put in prison.
 The region headed by Ayacucho is rural and one of the poorest of all the country.
 With the peace of the last 15 years, the citizens work hard to improve the living conditions and attract jobs.

+Geography

+Location

+The city of Ayacucho is located in the northwestern corner of the Ayacucho Department and in the south-central highlands of the country, in the southern area of the Andes.
+The city occupies the district of Ayacucho, also known as the historic center, and erroneously called 'cercado', as well as the urban area of the districts of Carmen Alto, Andrés Avelino Cáceres, San Juan Bautista and Jesús Nazareno, within the valleys of the Huatatas and Chacco rivers.